Add To Favorites

 Ever try impasto?
 Famous artists including Rembrandt and van Gogh used this 3-D technique!
 Create bold paintings with Crayola Texture It!
 Mixing Medium.

-Cover your art area with newspaper.
+Students cover their work areas with recycled newspaper.
 Spread the impasto mixture on watercolor paper with a craft stick or other tool.
 Experiment with different amounts and styles of application.
-Air-dry your work on a flat surface for at least a day.
+Air-dry work on a flat surface for at least a day.

-Combine Crayola Premier™ Tempera Paints with the Texture It!
+Students combine Crayola Premier™ Tempera Paints with the Texture It!
 Mixing Medium.
 Bold color combinations look great on impasto!
 Prepare a variety of different colors and combinations to get dramatic effects.
-Paint your impasto surface with Crayola Brushes.
-Air-dry your painting.
+Paint impasto surfaces.
+Air-dry paintings overnight.

 Add To Favorites